harshitjain15/python-csvtojson/README.md

-# python-csvtojson# CSV to JSON Converter
+# python-csvtojson Converter

 A simple Python script to convert a CSV file to JSON.

 ## Usage

-1. Save the script to a file, for example, `csv_to_json.py`.
+1. Save the script to a file, for example, `csvtojson.py`.
 2. Run the script in a terminal or command prompt, passing the path to the CSV file as an argument:

     ```